Faye Dunaway: 1982–1999: Film, television, and theatre work

 With the prospective detective show not working out, Dunaway became interested in returning to the stage.
-She auditioned to replace Glenn Close in the musical Sunset Boulevard, a stage version of 1950 film of the same name.
-The composer and producer Andrew Lloyd Webber cast Dunaway in the famed role of Norma Desmond, and Dunaway began rehearsing to take over the LA engagement when Close moved the show to Broadway.
+She auditioned to replace Glenn Close in the musical Sunset Boulevard, a stage version of the 1950 film of the same name.
+Composer and producer Andrew Lloyd Webber cast Dunaway in the famed role of Norma Desmond, and Dunaway began rehearsing to take over the LA engagement when Close moved the show to Broadway.
 Tickets went on sale for Dunaway's engagement, but shortly after the rehearsals started, Webber and his associates announced that Dunaway was unable to sing to their desired standards.
 They announced that when Close finished her engagement, the show would shut down completely.
 Dunaway filed a lawsuit, claiming that Webber had damaged her reputation with his claims.
 The case went to court and a settlement was later reached, but Dunaway and the producers have not discussed it.
 In 1995, Dunaway reunited with Johnny Depp in the romantic comedy Don Juan DeMarco, in which she played Marlon Brando's wife.
 A hit at the box office, the film was praised for its romance and the performances of the three main characters.
 That same year, Dunaway published Looking for Gatsby, a memoir she co-wrote with Betsy Sharkey, which earned her great reviews.
 Mark Harris of Entertainment Weekly wrote in his review of the book that "to read her accounts of her Oscar-nominated performances as the taut, sexy, neurotic femmes fatales of Bonnie and Clyde, Chinatown, and Network is to learn from an expert about the instincts, collaborations, and compromises that go into great film acting".